philocalyst/bashansi/README.md

 * `ansi::resetBackground` - Reset the background to default
 * `ansi::resetColor` - Reset all color-related settings
 * `ansi::resetFont` - Reset the font to the primary font

-### Reporting

-All of these commands send a special code to the terminal.
-The terminal responds as though someone typed something very fast.
-In order for these to work, `ansi` must read from stdin directly.
-This won't work if you are piping in a file or replace stdin in another way.

-The ANSI codes are written to stdout in order that the terminal might respond immediately.
-The result of the report is written to stdout.

-* `ansi::report` - Helper function to assist with querying the terminal for information.
-Writes a query to stderr (file descriptor 2), listens for information from stdin (file descriptor 0) and returns the result through the environment variable `ANSI_REPORT`.
-* `ansi::reportPosition` - ROW,COL
-* `ansi::reportWindowState` - "open" or "iconified"
-* `ansi::reportWindowPosition` - X,Y
-* `ansi::reportWindowPixels` - HEIGHT,WIDTH
-* `ansi::reportWindowChars` - ROWS,COLS
-* `ansi::reportScreenChars` - ROWS,COLS (this is for the entire screen)
-* `ansi::reportIcon`
-* `ansi::reportTitle`

 ### Miscellaneous